Bạch Mã National Park: History

+Environment

 Bạch Mã National Park is situated in the Annamite Mountains and is one of the wettest places in Vietnam.
 Its mountains are composed mainly of granite, and the topography of the park is generally very steep.

-Bạch Mã's position, at the biogeographical border between northern and southern Vietnam, combined with its variety of habitats, ranging from the coast to high mountains, means the park is rich in biodiversity.
-It is located in an area that is considered a centre of plant diversity in Vietnam.
+Its position, at the biogeographical border between northern and southern Vietnam, combined with its variety of habitats, ranging from the coast to high mountains, means the park is rich in biodiversity.

+Flora

+The park is located in an area that is considered a centre of plant diversity in Vietnam.
 The main vegetation type is moist evergreen and montane forest, as well as areas of scrub and grassland where human disturbance has been high.

+Fauna

 The mammals of the park are not well known, though historically it held important species such as the Asian elephant, white-cheeked gibbon and red-shanked douc langur.
 It also protects important bird species, especially Vietnamese endemics such as the Vietnamese crested argus, Annam partridge and Edwards's pheasant, which had been thought extinct.
+The park has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.